Skip to content

 The general pattern: books adjust the headline market (the prop or feature directly affected) within a week.
 They adjust the second-order markets (downstream pricing effects on spreads, totals, MLs) over 4-8 weeks of live games.
 The edge window for systematic bettors is the second window.
 Build a model that explicitly accounts for the rule change, bet the second-order markets where books are slow, take your edge before it closes.

 The kickoff rule change in 2024 followed the same pattern.
 The "kickoff returned for TD" prop closed within a week.
-The downstream effects on field-position-implied spreads took 5-6 weeks to fully price in.
-Sharp bettors who modeled the change picked up roughly 1.2% of bankroll over those 5-6 weeks before the edge evaporated.
+The downstream effects on field-position-implied spreads took several weeks to fully price in.
+Sharp bettors who modeled the change picked up a modest edge over that window before it evaporated.

 For 2026, the equivalent play is the near-pick-em ML market in the first 4-6 weeks.
 After that, the market will have caught up and you will be hunting smaller niches.